-May I finally welcome the readiness to assist/Senator George Mitchell, General who will join as taker.
+May I finally welcome the readiness to assist Senator George Mitchell, General

 John de Chastelain and former Prime Minister Harri Holkeri.
 In response to our invitation, they have kindly indicated their willingness to help in those parts of the negotiations where independent chairmanship is needed.
-I thank their Governments for their willingness to let these distinguished international figures play a role, which will naturally be wholly independent of the views of these Governments.
+I thanks their Governments for their willingness to let these distinguished international figures play a role, which will naturally be wholly independent of the views of these Governments.

+Today we launch a new opportunity to reach lasting peace in Northern Ireland.
 I hope these negotiations will prove the turning point for the better in the recent history of Northern Ireland.
 I believe they can give a fresh start to relations between the communities here and more widely.